 The second way the corporation gets around the moral objections is by selecting for sociopathy.
 Think of sociopathy not as a binary feature (one you either have or you don’t) but as lying on a continuum.
 Some individuals, by their nature, have a less active moral sense, and some outliers have almost none whatsoever.
 Since profit is maximized when the corporation selects not only for intelligence but also for low levels of morality (high IQ sociopaths would be the best match), these moral outliers are promoted up the corporate ladder more quickly.
 Those who can’t ignore their moral qualms quickly get replaced: if someone will not do what it takes to maximize profit, someone else will.

 In the United States, traditional mass media is controlled by a small group of corporations.
-Mergers over the last three decades have resulted in 90% of U.S. media being controlled by just six massive entities.
-In the 1980s, by contrast, the same share was controlled by 50.
+Mergers over the last three decades have resulted in 90% of U.S. media being controlled by just five massive entities.
+In the 1980s, by contrast, the same share was controlled by 50 companies.
 Recall that, by the 1980s, corporations were interested only in growing their market value as quickly as possible, and had shifted away from being interested in stakeholders (the general public).
 So, it should be of no surprise that trust in the media has steadily declined, from 72% in the 1970s to 32% as of 2016.
 Yet, despite showing little concern for stakeholders, corporate profits have soared (this is not contradictory, and it has happened across all industries).

 This media oligopoly is both a small group of corporations itself, and also the propaganda arm of the larger corporate network.
 The media, of course, seeks to maximize its own profit, but it is a peculiar industry insofar as it also protects the profits of other corporations.
 In fact, it will even sacrifice its own profits to do so.
 As the communication apparatus of the entire corporate network, the media is far more valuable than can be reflected legally in financial statements.

 Because of this, we see a lot of behavior that does not directly boost the media industry’s profitability.
 The media performs a large amount of social conditioning, for instance, in order to reach long-term objectives (in line with corporate and national interests), even though this activity does not result in short-term profit.
 Corporate-funded science is championed beyond what the corporate advertisers pay for.
-And the media provides defensive capabilities to the entire corporate family by “de-platforming” profit-disrupting individuals.
+The media provides defensive capabilities to the entire corporate family by “de-platforming” profit-disrupting individuals.
 Anyone who becomes a threat to corporate profits can simply be labeled a menace to society and socially ruined, deleted off the internet, or de-monetized.
 And as the tech industry enters the media landscape, these tools are becoming more sophisticated.

 As corporations grew in size, so did their market share of scientific research.
 In 1960, the federal government funded 65% of R&D. But by 2015, industry funded 69%, while government backed 23% and universities and nonprofits footed the remaining 8% ($500 billion total spend).
 Industry can be more efficient than government, and there are obviously many scientific developments for which we can thank industry-funded science.
-But the corporate players' narrow programming and lack of responsibility has led to problems over time.
+But the corporation’s narrow programming and lack of responsibility has led to problems over time.

 One of the problems is that corporations are not interested in long-term research projects.
 Recall from Part 1 that, starting around the 1980s, the reason for owning stock became fast growth and quick profits.
 Who wants to wait?
 Today’s investors want two- to five-year research projects for near-term monetization.
 With less of the support coming from government or universities, it’s difficult to find funding for longer-term research or general knowledge projects.
 That research may benefit humanity, but that’s not something the corporate program considers.